muganga-charles/Stacks-ADT/README.md

 # Stacks-ADT
-A stack  is a data structure that stores a linear collection of items with access limited to a last in first -outer.
+A stack  is a data structure that stores a linear collection of items with access limited to a last in first -outer.<br />
 In stacks, adding and removing of items is restricted to one end known as the top of the slack.

 #Some of the used functions